sjmikler/progress-table/docs/advanced-usage.md

 )
 ```

-Which result in something like this:
+Which results in something like this:

 ```
 │[train epoch, 24.1 it/s, ETA 53s] ●●●●●●●◉○○○○○○○○○○○○○○○│